Local officers open up about service, stress & daily danger

 NASHVILLE, Tenn.
 (WKRN) – No two days are the same for law enforcement officers.
 You could also say no two hours are the same.

-Officers eating lunch one moment can find themselves involved in a hot pursuit like this one just minutes later.
+Officers eating lunch one moment can find themselves involved in a hot pursuit just minutes later.

 This Thursday is National Law Enforcement Appreciation Day.